3 Tips To Avoid Glenwood Springs Altitude Sickness

 Glenwood Springs Altitude

-Glenwood Springs altitude sits at 5,761 feet above sea level, slightly higher than Denver.
+Glenwood Springs altitude sits at 5,761 feet above sea level, which is slightly higher than Denver.

 While Glenwood Springs altitude is considered mild in elevation for the Rocky Mountains, there's still risk of altitude sickness, and much higher elevations if you plan to visit its surrounding areas and outdoor activities.